 - Sessions of a month in the calendar view

-The session summary shows you all sets you have done during one session.
-They are ordered chronologically, but strictly grouped by exercise.
-That means, if at the end of the session you are adding one set of the first exercise, this set will be listed under the first exercise instead at the end of the list.
-But since each set is displayed along with its time stamp, you will easily see this.
+The session summary shows you all the sets you performed during a session.
+They are arranged chronologically and grouped by exercises.
+If you add another set of the first exercise at the end of the session, that set will be listed under the first exercise, not at the end of the list.
+Since each set is displayed along with its timestamp, you can easily see this.

 The Calendar View

 The calendar gives you a quick visual overview of your workout history.
-You get there either from the home screen, or from the History tab and touching the calendar icon at the upper right corner.
+You open it either from the Home screen or the History menu and the calendar icon in the upper right corner.

 The Graph View

-You will work a lot with the graph view, therefore it is easily accessible directly from the training screen.
-Tap the graph icon at the lower bar.
+You will often work with the graph view, so it is easily accessible directly from the training screen.
+Touch the graph icon in the bottom bar.

-By default the intensity graph is selected.
-For each session, it shows the best One Rep Maximum (respectively the highest number of repetitions for body weight exercises).
-Sometimes your best set may be your first set, other times your last set depending on your workout strategy.
-By graphing your best set per session, GymACE gives you the best overall impression of your workout.
+By default, the intensity graph is selected.
+For each session, the best 1 repetition maximum (or the highest number of repetitions in bodyweight exercises) is displayed.
+Sometimes the first set is your best set, sometimes your last set, depending on your training strategy.
+By graphing the best set per training session, GymACE offers the optimal overall impression of your workout.

-You can also select a volume graph (see workout volume), a weight graph (highest weight of a session), and a repetition graph (maximum repetitions of a session).
+You can also select a volume graph (see Workload), a weight graph (highest weight of a session), and a repetition graph (maximum repetitions of a session).

-Volume increases with each repetition (and weight) of each set.
-It is a measure of "how much" you do.
-Intensity only counts the set with the highest effort.
-It is a measure of "how hard" you do, which is what ultimately drives muscle growth.
-Sometimes you need a higher volume to progress, though.
+The workload increases with each repetition (and each weight) of each set.
+It is a measure of "how much" you perform.
+In terms of intensity, the set with the highest effort that you've fought the most counts for.
+It's a measure of how "hard" you are capable of exercising, which ultimately drives muscle growth.
+Often, however, you also need a higher volume to progress.

-The graph supports pinch and pan gestures for modifying the start and end dates.
-Also, you can tap on nodes for details.
+The chart supports pinch and pan gestures for zooming and moving or changing the start and end dates.
+You can also tap directly on data points to see details.